tymyrddin/purple/source/docs/audits/supportive/findings-reporting.md

 Findings received from an external auditor or supervisory authority need to reach different internal audiences in different forms.
-The same finding means different things to different people, and a report shared without translation often produces paralysis or defensiveness rather than action.
+The same finding means different things to different people, and a report shared without translation often produces paralysis or defensiveness.

 | Audience                 | What they need from a finding                                                                                            |
 |:-------------------------|:-------------------------------------------------------------------------------------------------------------------------|